-34. By self-designating 5GI securities, the reporting entity is certifying the following elements for each self-designated 5GI security:
+34. By self-designating 5GI securities, the reporting entity is certifying the following elements of each self-designated 5GI security:

-- a.
-Documentation necessary to permit a full credit analysis of the security does not exist or an NAIC CRP credit rating for an FE or PL security is not available. - b.
-Issuer or obligor is current on all contracted interest and principal payments. - c.
-The insurer has an actual expectation of ultimate payment of all contracted interest and principal.
+- Documentation necessary to permit a full credit analysis of the security does not exist or an NAIC CRP credit rating for an FE or PL security is not available. - Issuer or obligor is current on all contracted interest and principal payments. - The insurer has an actual expectation of ultimate payment of all contracted interest and principal.